upALX/Finance/README.md

 * [Whitch license this pproject use?](closed_book-license)

 # :book: About
-Finance is an investment finance.
+Finance is an investment platform.

 # :bug: Bugs
 Did you find one or more errors in this project?
 No problem, open an [issue](https://github.com/upALX/Finance/issues) or solve the problem and make a [Pull request](https://github.com/upALX/Finance/pulls).
 I´ll be very happy with your contribution :)